|►||Academic Services Home|

 The oral exam is to be scheduled no earlier than one week after the answers to the written exam and the research paper(s) have been submitted to the committee members.
 The oral exam will last for approximately one hour and a half.
 The discussion in the oral exam will be based on the submitted research paper(s) and your responses to the written exam.

-At the end of the oral exam, you will be asked to leave the room for a few moments while committee members compare their observations about your work in general and your oral performance in particular.
+Your committee members will normally not have opportunity prior to the day of the oral exam to discuss among themselves your written responses or their impression of your final paper(s).
+Therefore it is standard procedure that just before the oral exam begins, you will be asked to leave the room for a few minutes while your committee members talk over initial impressions and decide the order of their questions.
+Again at the end of the oral exam, you will be asked to leave the room while committee members compare their final observations about your work in general and your oral performance in particular.
 If the committee is satisfied on all counts it will invite you back in for congratulations.
 If there are problems, you will be asked to reschedule those portions of the examination which the committee feels require more polishing.
 Where rescheduling is necessary, this should be done no later than the following academic quarter.

 APPLYING TO GRADUATE